Chapter 22. Spring.NET Web Framework

 }

-1. When the page is initially loaded (IsPostback == false), the InitializeModel() method is called which initializes the trip object by creating a new instance and setting its properties to desired values.
-Right before the page is rendered, the SaveModel() method will be invoked and whatever the value it returns will be stored within the HTTP Session.
-Finally, on each postback, the LoadModel() method will be called and the value returned by the previous call to SaveModel will be passed to it as an argument.
+1. When the page is initially loaded (IsPostback == false), the InitializeModel() method is called, which initializes the trip object by creating a new instance and setting its properties to desired values.
+Right before the page is rendered, the SaveModel() method is invoked, and the value it returns is stored within the HTTP session.
+On each postback, the LoadModel() method is called, and the value returned by the previous call to SaveModel is passed to SaveModel as an argument.

-This accomplishes one of the major goals we set out to achieve, allowing developers to remove view element references from the page event handlers and decouple controller-type methods from the view.
+The lack of view elements in the event handler accomplishes one of the major goals we set out to achieve, allowing developers to remove view element references from the page event handlers and decouple controller-type methods from the view.

 22.7.1.
-Data Binding Under the Hood
+Data binding under the hood

 public interface IBinding